BrrunaRibeiro/tasknest-react/README.md

 ---

 ### Login Page
+- **Relevant User Story**:
+  - *As a user, I want to log in with my email and password, so I can access my account and tasks.*
+- **Features**:
-A quick and secure login experience featuring:
+  - A quick and secure login experience.
   - Smooth transitions and responsive design.
   - Error handling with user-friendly notifications.

 <p align="center">
     <img src="readmeassets/login.png" width=500>